Generate Additional Business with Equipment Rentals

 - Set your prices: Once you know how much competitors are charging, you can create your prices at a competitive rate for your area.

-- Come up with a marketing plan: There are several ways to market your new rental business: word of mouth, fliers, Google Ads, etc. Basically any way you would market your current offerings!
+- Come up with a marketing plan: There are several ways to market your new rental business: word of mouth, pamphlets, Google Ads, and more.
+Basically any way you would market your current offerings!

 Pro Tip: While planning this new rental endeavor, as with your typical tours and activities, you have to make sure you have enough equipment to go around.
-Don’t oversell your rentals and end up short of equipment to run one of your tours or activities, as these likely bring in more revenue.
+FareHarbor can help you set up your resources, like equipment, to make sure you never overbook between tours and rentals.

 When you start offering rentals, you have to make sure you protect your company and equipment.
 Be sure that each renter signs a waiver before you let them take your equipment.
 FareHarbor is integrated with two waiver companies, Wherewolf and SmartWaiver.
 Both software partners can seamlessly integrate into your Dashboard, saving you time and securing your company.